 In 2009, Heidi thought her blood sugar problems were over as she welcomed the birth of her son.
-While still recovering in the hospital, she was assured by the staff that her first meal of Lorna Doone cookies was perfectly fine—the gestational diabetes she had while she was pregnant was now a thing of the past.
+While still recovering in the hospital, she was assured by the staff that her first meal of Lorna Doone cookies was perfectly fine—gestational diabetes she had while she was pregnant was now a thing of the past.

-“To make matters worse, I started to have joint issues which I didn’t expect—you know, people from the vegan community never tell you that you’re going to have joint problems—but I started having trouble going upstairs and I’m like, ‘I’m not that old!
+“To make matters worse, I started to have joint issues which I didn’t expect—you know, people from the vegan community never tell you that you’re going to have joint problems—but I started having trouble going upstairs, and I’m like, ‘I’m not that old!

 Keto is a common pitstop on the way to the carnivore diet, and Heidi was no different.
-“I saw a couple carnivore videos and at the time—I’m sure we can all relate to this— it was a little bit of cognitive dissonance.
-I was like ‘How do people really just only eat meat?”
+“I saw a couple of carnivore videos, and at the time—I’m sure we can all relate to this— it was a little bit of cognitive dissonance.

 Not bad, considering the year isn’t even close to being over yet!
-On top of all that, her blood sugar has become more stable, she’s been able to halve the amount of medication she uses to manage her diabetes, has better skin, better sleep, and is just generally more vivacious.
+On top of all that, her blood sugar has become more stable, and she’s been able to halve the amount of medication she uses to manage her diabetes.
+She has better skin and better sleep and is just generally more vivacious.

 Heidi says the carnivore diet also gives her the freedom to not eat first thing in the morning—a time when sugar is usually highest for diabetics—and opts to start eating around 3:30 or 4 pm in the afternoon when her blood sugar is naturally lower.

 Results are not typical.
 All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement or lifestyle program.